 Per- and polyfluoroalkyl substances (PFAS) are subject to increasing regulatory scrutiny due to persistence, bioaccumulation potential, and evolving toxicological benchmarks.
 Evaluation of PFAS in consumer products is exposure-driven and jurisdiction-specific, with implications for regulatory compliance, retailer governance, and enforcement actions.

-The Aᴳ conducts independent toxicological and exposure assessment for PFAS-related considerations in consumer products and materials.
+The Aᴳ leads exposure-driven safety assessment for brands navigating PFAS-related considerations in consumer products and materials.
 Evaluation includes characterization of relevant exposure pathways, interpretation of toxicological reference values, and alignment with applicable state, federal, and international regulatory frameworks.

 Scope of PFAS Evaluation